Welcome To Your Client Resources Center

 Be very patient with yourself making changes.

 Start with one or two things at a time.
 Just do your best.
-It is normal to be overwhelmed by such a list.
+It is normal to be overwhelmed by such a change.
 Let go of cravings at your own pace.
 This is for the long-haul.
 Sprinting to the finish line usually doesn’t work in this process.

 Ron will never be upset if you are unable to change for a recommendation.
 Just let him know and he will try something else or find something to potentially help make your change easier.